 We start with a shuttle to Cumberland, MD, with stop for a tour and lunch at Fallingwater, one of Frank Lloyd Wright’s most famous buildings.
-After lunch you take a shakeout ride up to the Eastern Continental.
+After lunch you take a shakeout ride up to the Eastern Continental Divide.
 The first three days are deep in the Allegheny Mountains, highlighted by the beautiful Ohiopyle State Park.
 We’ll also visit the Flight 93 National Memorial near Shanksville, PA.

 In addition to the opportunity to ride all 150 miles of the GAP Trail, we’ll do a ride on the C&O Canal Trail on the first day out of Cumberland, MD.
 Our final day will allow you to see the transition from rural Pennsylvania through the evolving river corridors of Pittsburgh with a triumphant finish at the revitalized downtown area with its famous sports stadiums.